An entry consists of an entry form, a single image, a caption for your image, and an entry fee.

 No, you may enter as many entries as you like.

-Digital images should have a long dimension of at least 3,300 pixels and be saved at 300 dpi (around 10" or larger) jpeg.
+Digital images should be saved at 300 dpi (around 9" or larger) jpeg.
 We recommend the uncompressed file size not be larger than 5 megabytes to ensure a fast upload experience.
 We can accept images up to 10 megabytes (uncompressed) if you do not have the ability to downsize the images.
 (Uncompressed is the size you see in Photoshop's "Image Size" display which represents the count of pixels in the image.
 It is not the file size on your computer's hard drive viewable on your desktop.)
 Images may be color profiled in sRGB, Adobe-1998, or not color-managed.

-Only vertical photos a minimum of 2,550 pixels wide by 3,300 pixels tall will be considered.
+Only photos a minimum size of 2,588 pixels wide by 2,588 pixels tall will be considered.

 No, there are no time frame restrictions for this contest.